Logan-47/Face_Detect/README.md

 # Face_Detect
-A basic Face_Detection program in Python using OpenCV.
+A Simple Face_Detection program in Python using OpenCV.

 requirements
 > SQLlite database. the given database `face_database.db` is SQLlite database. it will store the data/records.